Richard of York, 3rd Duke of York: Final campaign and death

 While this was happening, the Lancastrian loyalists were rallying and arming in the north of England.
-Faced with the threat of attack from the Percys, and with Margaret of Anjou trying to gain the support of the new King of Scotland James III, York, Salisbury and York's second son, Edmund, Earl of Rutland, headed north on 2 December.
+Faced with the threat of attack from the Percys, and with Margaret of Anjou trying to gain the support of the new King of Scotland James III, York, Salisbury and York's second son, Edmund, Earl of Rutland, headed north on 2 December 1460.
 They arrived at York's stronghold of Sandal Castle on 21 December to find the situation bad and getting worse.
 Forces loyal to Henry controlled the city of York, and nearby Pontefract Castle was also in hostile hands.
-The Lancastrian armies were commanded by some of York's implacable enemies such as Henry Beaufort, 3rd Duke of Somerset, Henry Percy, 3rd Earl of Northumberland and John Clifford, 9th Baron de Clifford, whose fathers had been killed at the Battle of Saint Albans, and included several northern lords who were jealous of York's and Salisbury's wealth and influence in the North.
+The Lancastrian armies were commanded by some of York's implacable enemies such as Henry Beaufort, 3rd Duke of Somerset, Henry Percy, 3rd Earl of Northumberland and John Clifford, 9th Baron de Clifford, whose fathers had been killed at the First Battle of St Albans, and included several northern lords who were jealous of York's and Salisbury's wealth and influence in the North.

-On 30 December, York and his forces sortied from Sandal Castle.
+On 30 December 1460, York and his forces sortied from Sandal Castle.
 Their reasons for doing so are not clear; they were variously claimed to be a result of deception by the Lancastrian forces, or treachery by northern lords who York mistakenly believed to be his allies, or simple rashness on York's part.
 The larger Lancastrian force destroyed York's army in the resulting Battle of Wakefield.
 York was killed in the battle.
 The precise nature of his end was variously reported; he was either unhorsed, wounded and overcome fighting to the death or captured, given a mocking crown of bulrushes and then beheaded.
 Edmund of Rutland was intercepted as he tried to flee and was executed, possibly by Clifford in revenge for the death of his own father at the First Battle of St Albans.
 Salisbury escaped, but was captured and executed the following night.

 York was buried at Pontefract, but his severed head was put on a pike by the victorious Lancastrian armies and displayed over Micklegate Bar at York, wearing a paper crown.
 His remains were later moved to Church of St Mary and All Saints, Fotheringhay.